 There are no ongoing site investigation works currently being carried out by Darlington Borough Council.
 The Council has previously investigated 4 former landfill sites which have been determined as not being contaminated land under Part 2A of the Environmental Protection Act 1990.

 The Council holds and maintains a range of environmental information obtained from several sources, including historical maps, borehole records, previous investigative reports and remedial works.
 Other national search agencies would not necessarily have such local information available.
 This information can be requested by anyone who is wishing to find out more information with regard to potential land contamination on or surrounding a site or property within the Borough.

 The Council strongly advises that an “Environmental Search” is obtained, prior to the purchase, lease or development of any land or property within the Borough.

 Darlington Borough Council has adopted YALPAG technical guidance on the development of land affected by contamination to assist developers, landowners and consultants with the planning process.

 The investigation, assessment, clean up and management of land affected by contamination is technically complex and should only be undertaken by a Competent Person.
 In order to assist practitioners engaged in land contamination work The Council refers closely to the standards and requirements set out in Planning Practice Guidance and current best practice.

-The Council expects all new land contamination reports submitted to the Council for planning purposes meet the minimum standards set out in published standards, guidelines and best practices and a completed “Compliance Checklist” (YAHPAC, February 2017) be included within every new report submitted to the Council for planning and development purposes.
+The Council expects all new land contamination reports submitted to the Council for planning purposes meet the minimum standards set out in published standards, guidelines and best practices and a completed “Compliance Checklist” (YALPAG, February 2017) be included within every new report submitted to the Council for planning and development purposes.